-This hypoallergenic lamb food recipe is good for your dog if you think the issue resides in the type of meat they're eating in their current dog food.
-The most common issues, as stated above, are within lamb and fish as their main protein sources.
+This hypoallergenic lamb food recipe is right for your dog if you think the issue resides in the type of meat they're eating in their current dog food.
+The most common problems, as stated above, are within lamb and fish as their primary protein sources.

 Fewer dogs are allergic to lamb as they are to chicken, beef, and fish.
 You can get rid of your dog's unwanted symptoms if this is the cure, and for that price, this is a good deal when talking about your dog's sanity and health.

-They also have a very similar turkey recipe but it's not as highly rated as the ladder.
-You should consider getting your dog this food if he/she has been struggling with allergies for a while now.
-This could save you a lot of money in lieu of going to the vets' office or trying pills and shots.
+They also have a very similar turkey recipe, but it's not as highly rated as the ladder.
+You should consider getting your dog this food if he has been struggling with allergies for a while now.
+This could save you a lot of money in place of going to the vets' office or trying pills and shots.

-A 30-pound bag can be bought for below $50, so you can buy this for a very low price per pound which is good for people on a budget when searching for the best hypoallergenic dog food.
+A 30-pound bag can be bought for below $50, so you can buy this for a meager price per pound, which is suitable for people on a budget when searching for the best hypoallergenic dog food.

-Purina has a good name in the world of dog food.
+Purina has the right name in the world of dog food.
 If the cover says that it's for "sensitive skin and stomach," you can be sure that it'll probably work on your dog.

-The main meal in the food is composed of salmon and rice, which is perfect if your dog originally suffered from a form of meat allergy other than fish (such as beef or chicken).
-It carries zero corn, wheat or soy which are also types of foods that dogs are commonly allergic to and make their stomachs upset.
+The main meal in the food is composed of salmon and rice, which is perfect if your dog initially suffered from a form of meat allergy other than fish (such as beef or chicken).
+It carries zero corn, wheat or soy, which are also types of foods that dogs are commonly allergic to and make their stomachs upset.

-A more expensive dog food here, you'll be sure to get high-quality meals from this for your dog daily and leave him/her wanting more all the time.
+A more expensive dog food here, you'll be sure to get high-quality meals from this for your dog daily and leave him wanting more all the time.

 This type of dog food comes with flavors such as duck and oatmeal, lamb and oatmeal, and turkey and potato!
 When making this, they were sure to not include a lot of types of ingredients in hopes that it'll put much less strain on your dog's stomach.

-Sometimes, your dog eating food that has several different types of ingredients in it can really upset their stomachs.
+Sometimes, your dog eating food that has several types of ingredients in it can upset their stomachs.
 With this style, they'll stay away from eating complex foods and instead enjoy the simple ingredients and taste that come with it.
-No wheat, gluten or any other unnatural ingredients will be found in this also helping your dog's digestive system out.
+No wheat, gluten, or any other unnatural ingredients will be found in this also helps your dog's digestive system out.